zabokaa/zabokaa/README.md

 ✨✨ my name is Sabine Kuch ✨✨
 <br>
 - 💪 pronouns: she/her
-- 🔭  I’m currently open to work [remote or SD]
+- 🔭  I’m currently open to work remotely [or in SD]
 - :basecamp:   based in Santo Domingo, Republica Dominicana
-- 🌱  I am currently happily working on my full-time 6-month Full-Stack Web Development course✨✨ 💪 🤓
 - 💬  ask me if you have any questions about me or my projects
 - 📫  feel free to reach out via saba.kuch.coding@gmail.com
 - or  <a href="https://www.linkedin.com/in/data-scientist-sab-k/" target="_blank">